apache/apisix-website/blog/en/blog/2023/01/02/accessing_apisix-dashboard_from_everywhere_with_keycloak_authentication.md

 # Prerequisites

-Basic understanding of nginx reverse proxy, kubernetes, apisix and openid connect.
+Basic understanding of Nginx reverse proxy, kubernetes, APISIX and openid connect.

 > A lot of information on this matter can be found in ["Use Keycloak with API Gateway to secure APIs"](https://apisix.apache.org/blog/2022/07/06/use-keycloak-with-api-gateway-to-secure-apis/) blog post